Europe targets U.S. bourbon, bikes, blue jeans for trade riposte

 Europe, they said, was likely to respond quickly with safeguard measures.

-BSC analysts said the short-term impact for Russian steel stocks should be limited and said the measures were a“zero issue” for aluminium producer Rusal.
+BSC analysts said the short-term impact for Russian steel stocks should be limited and said the measures were a“zero issue” for aluminum producer Rusal <0486.HK >.

-The Thomson Reuters European steel equities index fell 1.7 percent on Friday, while London Metal Exchange aluminium prices were trading flat at around $2,150 a tonne.
+The Thomson Reuters European steel equities index .TRXFLDEUPUSTEL fell 1.7 percent on Friday, while London Metal Exchange aluminum CMAL3 prices were trading flat at around $2,150 a tonne.

 Commerzbank said that even if the United States achieved its goal of reducing imports by implementing steep trade tariffs, the impact should be limited.